wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 The converted, translated files will be in a folder called `done`, on the same level als the `original` and `work` folders.

-## Building the translated project
+## Part 4/4: Building the translated project

 Copy the translated files into your target-language project folder.
 Build the project.
 Done!